Multo — the Tagalog word for ghost.

 Folklore articles I’ve written for the #FolkloreThursday blog.

-My contributions to the Non Stop Bhangra and Dholrhythms blogs: articles about Punjabi music, culture and folklore, especially as they relate to Dholrhythms Dance Company and San Francisco’s Non Stop Bhangra monthly party.
-[UPDATE: these blogs may be temporarily down.
-I’ll update the links when appropriate, but in the meantime I’ve moved my folklore related articles to my playground blog, Ephemera, here.
+Some articles originally written for the Non Stop Bhangra and Dholrhythms blogs: pieces about Punjabi music, culture and folklore, especially as they relate to Dholrhythms Dance Company and San Francisco’s Non Stop Bhangra monthly party.
+These articles are now on my other blog, Ephemera.